PereViader/ManualDi/README.md

 Note: As stated on the installation section, the default method will only be generated for classes that live in assamblies that reference both ManualDi and the source generator.
 In other words, 3rd party libraries and System classes will not have any generated code on them.

-Note: The source generator does not run for partial classes defined across multiple declarations.
-It will only operate on partial classes with a single declaration in your codebase.
+Note: A limitation of the source generator is that it does not run for partial classes defined across multiple declarations.
+It will only operate on partial classes that are declared once.

-## Scope

-The scope of a binding defines the rules for instance creation.
-- Single: The container creates and caches one instance of the type; subsequent calls reuse this instance.
-- Transient: The container creates an instance every time the type is resolved.

-If no scope is specified, `Single` is used

 ## From